dtonhofer/java_utils_checks/README.md

 ## License

-Released by M-PLIFY S.A. in January 2013 under the [MIT License](http://opensource.org/licenses/MIT)
+* Released by M-PLIFY S.A. in January 2013 under the [MIT License](http://opensource.org/licenses/MIT)
+* Extensively modified since, all modifications are still under the MIT License.